Testicular Cancer Health

 Testicular Cancer health.am

-(2 days ago) Testicular Cancer.
-Nov 20.2011. - Joseph C. Presti, Jr, MD.
+(2 days ago) Health Centers > Cancer Health Center > Testicular Cancer.
+Testicular Cancer Nov 20.2011 - Joseph C. Presti, Jr, MD.
 Germ cell tumors of the testis are the most common cancer in young men between the ages of 15 and 35 years.
-Before 1970, the young man with recurrent testicular cancer following orchiectomy was destined to have rapid progression and death from disseminated disease.
+Before 1970, the young man with recurrent testicular cancer following orchiectomy was destined to have rapid progression

 Testicular Cancer - Symptoms, Diagnosis and - IU Health